Everybody knows a man who is married to or involved with what we call a “high-maintenance woman.”

 However, if the answer she gets is not to her liking?
 Murder is not out of the question.

 This is how women in these “mirror, mirror” relationships actually treat their men.
 If his behavior, appearance, or answer is “right” (according to her), he gets the glory.
 However, if she is ever displeased by him in any way, there is hell to pay.

 Do you know someone (or are you yourself) in a relationship with a partner who is the sweetest in the world ONLY when she is being told EXACTLY what she wants to hear?
 This is the essence of the “mirror, mirror” conundrum.
-At the beginning of most relationships it is so easy to heap praise on our beloved, because who is prettier, smarter, funnier and sexier than the person you are currently falling head over heels for?
+At the beginning of most relationships, it is so easy to heap praise on our beloved, because who is prettier, smarter, funnier and sexier than the person you are currently falling head over heels for?

-But sooner or later reality sets in, and while the object of your affection is usually still appealing, smart and fun, they are also…other things.
+Sooner or later reality sets in, and while the object of your affection is usually still appealing, smart and fun, they are also…other things.